Pure Exploration with Infinite Answers: Algorithm Analysis

 \subsection{What happens when $\{x_t\}$ is not converging}

 In this section, we discuss what happens when the underlying sequence is not a converging one.
 Specifically, what kind of theoretical guarantees can we obtain?
 Note that answering this question also provides the theoretical guarantees of TaS and Sticky-TaS whenever they fail to generate a converging sequence.
+Indeed, as we discussed in \Cref{sec:algo}, our framework actually generalizes both TaS and Sticky-TaS (according to the rule with which $x_t$ is selected).

+On a theoretical level, the main result of this section is \Cref{thm:not-conv}.
+Specifically, \Cref{thm:not-conv} shows that, when the sequence $x_t$ is not a converging one, we are only able to guarantee a results of the following form:

+The rest of this section is structured as follows.
+First, in \Cref{app-subsec-not-conv}, we provide the formal statement and the proof of \Cref{eq:app-not-conv-temp}.
+The formal result is given in \Cref{thm:not-conv}.
+Then, in \Cref{app:not-conv-example}, we provide, as curiosity, a theoretical example of an application for which we can quantify the gap between the result of \Cref{theo:sticky-seq} and \Cref{thm:not-conv}.